top of page

 Luke: The authorship of ‘Luke’ is anonymous.
 This means that the author does not identify themselves by name within the book.
 However, the author names Theophilus as the recipient and states that the information related has been provided by those who were eyewitnesses of the life and ministry of Jesus (1:1-4).

 John: The authorship of ‘John’ is anonymous.
 This means that the author does not identify themselves by name within the book.
-However, an editorial comment states that it was written by 'the disciple whom Jesus loved' (21:24-25).
-This disciple was reclining next to Jesus during the last night that Jesus spent with his disciples (13:21-30), was present at the crucifixion of Jesus and was given the responsibility of caring for Jesus' mother (19:25-27), saw the empty tomb along with the Apostle Peter (20:1-10), and interacted with Jesus after Jesus had risen from the dead (21:1-23).
+However, an editorial comment states that it was written by the disciple whom Jesus loved (21:24-25).
+This disciple was reclining next to Jesus during the last night that Jesus spent with the disciples (13:21-30), was present at the crucifixion and was given the responsibility of caring for the mother of Jesus (19:25-27), saw the empty tomb with the Apostle Peter (20:1-10) and interacted with Jesus after Jesus had risen from the dead (21:1-23).
 Early Christian tradition says that this disciple was the Apostle John.

 Romans: The Apostle Paul names himself as the author of ‘Romans’ and the Christians in Rome as the recipients (1:1-7).
 Tertius identifies himself as Paul’s scribe (16:22) and Phoebe from Cenchreae was likely responsible for delivering Paul's letter to Rome (16:1-2).
 Paul also sends greetings to Priscilla, Aquila and the church that meets at their house (16:3-5), Epenetus (16:5), Mary (16:6), Andronicus and Junia (16:7), Ampliatus (16:8), Urbanus and Stachys (16:9), Apelles (16:10), those who belong to the household of Aristobulus (16:10), Herodion (16:11), those in the household of Narcissus who are in the Lord (16:11), Tryphena and Tryphosa (16:12), Persis (16:12), Rufus and his mother (16:13), Asyncritus, Phlegon, Hermes, Patrobas, Hermas and the other brothers and sisters with them (16:14), Philologus, Julia, Nereus and his sister, Olympas and all the Lord’s people who are with them (16:15).
 Greetings are also sent from Timothy, Lucius, Jason and Sosipater (16:21) as well as Gaius, Erastus and Quartus (16:23).